fbn-org/hudson-blog/posts/hudson/posts/example.md

-11/24
+date:11/24
-Philly Might be the Place for me
+title:Philly Might be the Place for me

 # Philly Might be the Place for me